mcpvilapouca/house-prices-kaggle-competition/README.md

 This work was developed for the Kaggle Competition House-Prices Advanced Regression Tecnhiques.

 The aim is to predict the house prices using the Ames Housing Dataset.
 A training and test set are provided.

+This version gave me a score of 0.12657 (top 20%)